pedropaulofb/laderr/documentation/specification.md

 # How to Write LaDeRR Specifications

-PLEASE BE AWARE THAT THIS IS A VERSION STILL UNDER DEVELOPMENT.
-USE IT CAREFULLY.
+**WORK IN PROGRESS: PLEASE BE AWARE THAT THIS DOCUMENT IS STILL UNDER DEVELOPMENT.
+USE IT CAREFULLY.**

 ## Table of Contents